 Testing in the Streets, in the Fields, and on a Volcano

-Having the Sport Strap Slim while shooting in the streets of Yangon and Shwebo in Myanmar (Burma) meant that I could quickly bring my camera up to capture a moment that I might have lost if I was using a traditional strap.
-There’s no doubt that when shooting in the street, those split seconds count for a lot.
-I also like that the strap isn’t flashy, essentially all black, as there is nothing worst than a yellow strap screaming at your subjects on the street to get away from your giant camera as you try to steal their soul.
+When shooting in the street, those split seconds count for a lot.
+I also like that the strap isn’t flashy (essentially all black,) as there’s nothing worse than a yellow strap screaming at your subjects on the street to get away from your giant camera as you try to steal their soul.

-One problem I did have with the camera strap was that the length adjustment often loosened and became longer.
+One problem I did have with the camera strap was the length adjustment often loosened, becoming slowly longer over time.
 This was a problem when I put the camera down or in my bag, and at its worst when I was running down the mountain, requiring adjustment every few minutes.

-Extra step involved if you’re using a tripod head not part of the Manfrotto RC2 system.
+- Extra step involved if you’re using a tripod head that’s not part of the Manfrotto RC2 system.

-After using this style of strap, I have no wish to go back to using a standard camera strap again.
-The ease of just pulling your camera up to your eye without the strap getting caught on your shoulder just cannot be beat.
+After using this style of strap, I have no desire to go back to using a standard camera strap again.
+The ease of just pulling your camera up to your eye without the strap getting caught on your shoulder just can’t be beaten.